cocos-creator/creator-api-docs-2.x/en/modules/cc.md

   - [`v2`](#v2) The convenience method to create a new <a href="../classes/Vec2.html" class="crosslink">cc.Vec2</a>.
   - [`p`](#p) The convenience method to creates a new <a href="../classes/Vec2.html" class="crosslink">cc.Vec2</a>.
   - [`pointEqualToPoint`](#pointequaltopoint) Check whether a point's value equals to another.
+  - [`find`](#find) Finds a node by hierarchy path, the path is case-sensitive.
+It will traverse the hierarchy by splitting the path using '/' character.
+This function will still returns the node even if it is inactive.
+It is recommended to not use this function every frame instead cache the result at startup.